sfu/canvas-spaces/README.md

   POST /api/v1/canvasspaces/groups

-Form Params:
+Form Params or JSON:

-    name (string) - Name of the group. description (string, required) - Description of the group. leader_id (int) - Canvas id of the leader of the group. join_type (string) - Determines how users can join group.
+    name (string, required, unique) - Name of the group. description (string, required) - Description of the group. members (array, optional) - Initial members of the group. maillists (array, optional) - Maillists to sync with the group. leader_id (int) - Canvas id of the leader of the group. join_type (string) - Determines how users can join group.
 Value is: 'free_to_join', 'request' or 'invite_only'.